-Here’s what the science does say: If your vaginal odor changes or gets more intense, it’s likely due to your vaginal microbiome.
+Here’s what science says: If your vaginal odor changes or gets more intense, it’s likely due to your vaginal microbiome.

-So.
-What’s a healthy vaginal microbiome supposed to look like?
+So, what’s a healthy vaginal microbiome?
 Keep reading.

 A healthy vagina has plenty of lactobacilli, the type of bacteria that produce lactic acid.
 All that lactic acid, as the name suggests, helps keep the vagina acidic (not alkaline)[*].

 For preventing pathogens, a vaginal pH of 4.5 seems to be optimal for premenopausal women.
-A more alkaline pH between 5 and 6.5 usually indicates one of two things[*]:
+A more alkaline pH between 5 and 6.5 usually indicates one of three things[*]:

 - Bacterial overgrowth